grafana/writers-toolkit/docs/sources/review/cla-assistant/index.md

 [CLA assistant](https://cla-assistant.io/) is used by Grafana Labs to ensure that all contributors to a GitHub pull request (PR) have signed the Grafana Labs Contributor License Agreement (CLA).

-Grafana Labs doesn't operate the CLA assistant infrastructure; instead it's provided by SAP.
+Grafana Labs doesn't operate the CLA assistant infrastructure, instead it's provided by SAP.
 The CLA assistant project is open source and you can find the source code in the [cla-assistant repository](https://github.com/cla-assistant/cla-assistant).

 The workflow runs automatically on all PRs.